What does a school need to participate?

 Prior to the rounds, teams download "virtual image" representations of operating systems with known flaws, or cybersecurity "vulnerabilities."
 During the rounds, teams must find the flaws while keeping computer functions ("services," such as email) working.
 Team progress is recorded by a central CyberPatriot scoring system.
 Teams also take the online networking quiz and virtual networking exercise at the same time, which are based on assigned training materials for each round.

 For the Open and All Service Divisions, scores from two online qualification rounds are added together to determine team placement into one of three tiers for the State Rounds: Platinum, Gold, and Silver.
 These tiers have cybersecurity challenges of different degrees of complexity.
-After the online State Round, the top teams advance to the Regional Rounds for the Open Division.
-The top six teams in each All Service Division category and several wild Cards advance to the Category Round.
+After the online State Round, the top teams advance to the Semifinals for the Open Division.
+The top six teams in each All Service Division category and wild cards advance to the Semifinals.

 Following theSemifinals, the top 12 Platinum Tier Open Division teams and top two teams from each All Service Division category plus one Wild Card All Service team advance, all-expenses paid, to the in-person National Finals Competition held at the Hyatt Regency Inner Harbor in Baltimore, Md.
 There, the Finalists compete face-to-face against other teams in their division to defend virtual networks from a professional aggressor team.
 Winners of the National Finals are awarded scholarship grants.

 The Middle School competition is slightly different.
-After two qualifying rounds, the top 50% of teams advance to the Semifinals.
+After two qualifying rounds and the State Round, the top teams advance to the Semifinals.
 From there, the top three teams advance to the National Finals Competition.